 During a school-based traineeship, pupils put together a traineeship portfolio where they document what they have learned and done during the traineeship.
 The trainees receive a traineeship certificate that is added to the portfolio.

 Young people training for a recognised apprenticed profession take an exam at the end of their training.
 This is regulated in Section 37 of the Vocational Training Act (Berufsbildungsgesetz).
-According to Section 16 apprentices receive a certificate upon successfully passing the final exam.
-An English or French translation of the certificate can be provided on request.
-The law also requires that "additional vocational skills, knowledge and qualifications [...] shall be tested and certified separately".
-The certificate must be presented when applying for jobs.
+According to Section 16 of the Vocational Training Act, they receive a traineeship certificate if they pass their exams.
+The training certificate serves as proof of acquired skills and competences and can be used for job applications.